rob-windsor/sp-dev-training-spfx-getting-started/Lab.md

     ![Screenshot of the SharePoint Workbench](./Images/ex03-testing-01.png)

-1. Select the web part icon button to open the list of available web parts.
+1. Wait about 15 seconds for the process described above to complete, then select the web part icon button to open the list of available web parts.

     ![Screenshot of adding the HelloWorld web part](./Images/ex03-testing-02.png)